Molenbeek-Saint-Jean: 20th century

 Until the early 20th century, Molenbeek was a booming suburb which attracted a large working-class population.
 Remarkable new urban developments and garden cities such as the Cité Diongre were built at the beginning of the century to house the influx of newcomers.
 The Church of St. John the Baptist was also rebuilt between 1930 and 1932 in Art Deco style to accommodate this growing populace.
 The industrial decline, however, which had already started before World War I, accelerated after the Great Depression and World War II.

 Following the industrial decline after the war, the old districts bordering the City of Brussels began to decrease in population.
 Much of the original Belgian working-class population, when its financial means allowed it, left the lower Molenbeek for Brussels' newly developing suburbs.
 In this lower part of the town, new immigrant populations moved in, leading to the present-day urban fabric.
 The depopulation was not addressed until the 1960s through the construction of new residential areas in the then-rural west of the municipality.
 In the 1990s, this expansion was halted, leaving some woods and meadows in Molenbeek, such as the semi-natural site of the Scheutbos.

-Where Molenbeek was once a centre of intense industrial activity, concentrated around the canal and the railway, most of those industries have disappeared to make way for large-scale urban renewal following the modernist Athens Charter, such as the Tour L'Écluse along the Boulevard Louis Mettewie/Louis Mettewielaan in the upper town and the Tour Brunfaut near the canal.
+Where Molenbeek was once a centre of intense industrial activity, concentrated around the canal and the railway, most of those industries have disappeared to make way for large-scale urban renewal following the modernist Athens Charter, such as the L'Écluse Tower along the Boulevard Louis Mettewie/Louis Mettewielaan in the upper town and the Brunfaut Tower near the canal.
 In addition, clearance work for the extension of the metro in the 1970s and 1980s led to further destruction.
 In spite of this, Molenbeek has maintained its character to this day.
 This industrial past is still remembered in Brussels' Museum of Industry and Labour, a museum of social and industrial history built on the site of the former foundry of the Compagnie des Bronzes de Bruxelles.

 21st century

 In some areas of Molenbeek, the ensuing poverty left its mark on the urban landscape and scarred the social life of the community, leading to rising crime rates and pervading cultural intolerance.
-Various local revitalisation programmes are currently under way, aiming at relieving the most impoverished districts of the municipality.
+Various local revitalisation programmes are currently under way, aiming at relieving the municipality's most impoverished districts.
 Currently, the local economy is renewing itself, but it is "dominated" by the administrative sector.
 Alongside large companies such as KBC Bank and the distribution company Delhaize, there are administrations such as that of the Ministry of the French Community and numerous businesses.

 Attempts at revitalising the municipality have, however, not always been successful.
 In June 2011, the multinational company BBDO, citing over 150 attacks on their staff by locals, posted an open letter to then-mayor Philippe Moureaux, announcing its withdrawal from the municipality.
 As a result, serious questions were raised about governance, security and the administration of Moureaux.
 Following a general decrease in crime, the company finally decided to remain in Molenbeek.